vertica/spark-connector/docs/hdfs-guide.md

 # Setting up a single-node HDFS and using it with the Vertica Spark Connector

-Here, we'll give some instructions for a simple one-node cluster setup on a linux environment.
+Here, we'll give some instructions for a simple one-node cluster setup on a Linux environment.

-#### 1. Download Hadoop
+## 1. Download Hadoop

 Navigate to the desired install location and download hadoop.
 You can replace version number with version of your choice: